-This challenge is part of a series of challenges with SIGABA CSP-889.
+This challenge is part of a series of challenges with SIGABA CSP-2900.
 In this challenge, you need to recover the plaintext from a ciphertext (320 characters) and a known-plaintext fragment (120 characters).
 The rotor selection, order, and orientation, as well as the starting position of the rotors are unknown.

-The solution to this challenge is described in the (unknown) plaintext.
+The solution to this challenge can be found at the end of the (unknown) plaintext between two "X".
+Example plaintext: "XONETWOX" \rightarrow Solution: "ONETWO".
 Please enter the solution without any spaces.